bluerogue251/DBSubsetter/README.md

 DBSubsetter is a tool for taking a logically consistent subset of a relational database.

-Starting with a base condition specifying a set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.
+Starting with a given set of rows from one or more tables, it respects foreign key constraints by recursively fetching the "parents" and (optionally) the "children" of those rows.

 This is useful for creating local development and testing datasets.
 It can also be used to export the data belonging to a particular set of users.